amar-m-cloud/launchec2/README.md

 Launched instances can be terminated individually.

 # Input Parameters
-InstanceCount: Number of EC2 Instances to launch.<return>
+1. InstanceCount: Number of EC2 Instances to launch.
-InstanceName: Name of the EC2 Instance.
-This name is used as an Instance Tag on AWS<return>
+2. InstanceName: Name of the EC2 Instance.
+This name is used as an Instance Tag on AWS
-AccessKeyID: Your AWS AccessKeyID used to connect to AWS Cloud<return>
+3. AccessKeyID: Your AWS AccessKeyID used to connect to AWS Cloud
-SecretAccessKey: You SecretAccessKey used to connect to AWS Cloud<return>
+4. SecretAccessKey: You SecretAccessKey used to connect to AWS Cloud

 # Application Pages
-index.php: This is the home page of the application which accepts inputs<return>
+1. index.php: This is the home page of the application which accepts inputs
-launchinstances.php: This page launches requested instances and displays the Instance details once the instances are transitioned into Running state.<return>
+2. launchinstances.php: This page launches requested instances and displays the Instance details once the instances are transitioned into Running state.
-terminateinstances.php: This page is used to terminate the selected instances launched using this application.<return>
+3. terminateinstances.php: This page is used to terminate the selected instances launched using this application.